Sometimes a dichotomy is a good way to understand where you stand on an issue.

 Pain is opportunity.
 Pain is growth.
 Pain is telling us to do, think, or be differently.
 However, the natural response to pain is typically banishment, avoidance, and numbing.
 It is less typically taken as an opportunity to learn and become something more.
 This is what I hope my therapy trains you to do.
 To express your pain.
 All of it.
 Then learn something from each pain and become something greater for it.
 The truth that I traumatically have learned over and over again is that there is no option of life-without-pain.
 There is only one version of life, and it comes with pain.
 Because life has no “pain free” mode, it is an imperative that we learn to do something with it.
 Expect pain, use it as an opportunity to learn, and you will increase your trauma recoil.

 In the work I have done with adolescents over the years I am reminded session after session of the choices we are presented with: “Which pain do you want?”, I continue, “Do you want the pain you currently have?
 Or a different one?
 Can your pain be any worse?
 If you know it can’t feel worse than wanting to die everyday, what risk do you have in telling [person] _____________________ [insert massive insecurity here].”
-No one that I have counseled with died from choosing the unknown or hypothesized future pain, but some, tragically, have died with their known, unexpressed, un-purposed, or uninterpreted pains.
+The pains that kill are the known, unexpressed, un-purposed, unaccepted and uninterpreted pains.
+It is important to know emotional pain in two main categories: the “killers” and the “requesters”.
+Pain that is accepted, interpreted, purposed, expressed and utilized as a mentor is a pain that requests change of us — a lesson on the path to unknown future pains.
+While great difficulty is experienced with this pain, it is possible to live with.
+Though it may remain present for our entire lives, we watch it become less intense or at least change in its function.
+Pain that is known, unexpressed, un-purposed, unaccepted, uninterpreted, and seen as the source of suffering is the pain that kills us.

-The conversation in therapy usually starts with how someone in our lives needs to stop doing or saying things that hurt us.
-That is true.
-People hurt us.
-But it needs to end with how we teach someone to start doing or saying things that heal us, how to set boundaries so we include the people that can heal us, and then how you can do the same to and for others and yourself; do it for “us”.
+The conversation in therapy usually starts with how someone in your life needs to stop doing or saying things that hurt you.
+People do hurt us.
+However, usually focusing on those people isn’t what allows you to find the people that heal you.
+I am okay starting with that conversation, but I want to also talk about: how you can teach someone to start doing or saying things that heal you, how to set boundaries that will cut out those who hurt us and include the people that can heal us, and then how you being able to do this will allow others the same opportunities.
+My goal in therapy is to heal all the hurt us’s out there and that work starts with you and I.